barnacl437/Barnacl437/README.md

 # HAI
-* 16 yo, he/him/any, a native Vietnamese, your talking bush (lel), who likes tech. sometimes be funny and be funky. nothing special in the GitHub profile so uh...
+* 17 yo (as of 14/May/2024), born in 1179131700th second after unix epoch, he/him/any, a native Vietnamese, your talking bush (lel), who likes tech. sometimes be funny and be funky. nothing special in the GitHub profile so uh...

 * I use both Windows/Linux but currently Door.